 “Not here, Saturday,” she clarified.

-The confusion had not softened from his brow, “You and me?” he asked, the slowly moving gears beginning to turn.
+The confusion did not softened from his brow.
+“You and me?” he asked, slowly moving gears beginning to turn.
 She nodded.

 “Okay,” he said.

 “Well, okay then.”